 Oudtshoorn is the largest town in the region of Little Karoo, which is found within South Africa’s Western Cape province.
 It is famous for being the ostrich capital of the world!

-Boasting an excellent assortment of wildlife amidst beautiful scenery, Makuleke Contractual Park is well worth considering for your next safari holiday!
+Boasting an excellent assortment of wildlife amidst beautiful scenery, Makuleke Contractual Park is well worth considering for your next safari vacation!

 In Zulu, iSimangaliso means ‘something wondrous’, and the park’s combination of bush and beach does seem miraculous!
 Offering Big Five game and access to the east coast for watersports and whale watching, iSimangaliso is a dream destination.